 Keeping it synthy and uber smooth with a flair for the lovey dovey, the trio of LANY fits snugly into our world of text-speak but there’s much more to appreciate, such as the aim to soundtrack your Summer on a regular basis even in the Fall.
 This year, somehow, they managed to sell out their first headlining tour even before its first show and that’s indicative of LANY’s native appeal to the senses.
 Let’s see how they can up their game.

-Bishop Briggs’ 2016 was pretty okay; a virtual unknown entity opening for Coldplay on tour qualifies as pretty okay and her latest single, “Be Your Love” (a recent addition to my HEAR THIS Spotify playlist) is another hot burning keeper.
+Bishop Briggs’ 2016 was pretty okay; a virtual unknown entity with about 3 songs under her belt opening for Coldplay on tour qualifies as pretty okay and her latest single, “Be Your Love” (a recent addition to my HEAR THIS Spotify playlist) is another hot burning keeper.
 In April of 2016 Briggs dropped the bombshell called “River” and released subsequent individual singles: not an album or even an EP – a total of five individual singles.
-Her currency is almost through the roof but the proof will be in can she pull off a complete body of…something.
-Let’s call that ‘something’ a full album just for fun’s sake.
+Her currency is almost through the roof, but the proof is in that monster voice, a tense live show and will be in when she pulls off a complete body of…something.
+Hopefully that ‘something’ will be a full album.